vinaayakha/Mistral-22B-v0.2/README.md

 ### Stay Updated
 **V.3**, coming soon!
 And is currently training, will be done in the next ~24 hours. 🌟Paper Coming Soon🌟
 - There will be more of these 22b models.
 They 5-6 siblings till I find what the best results are for MOE compression.
 - However I am very surprised at how good this V.2 model is, off my small testing.
+- I will be releasing a blog post soon on how I did this, I still will release a paper with testing and results, but I'm gonna rush out a paper before hand so I can share how I did this.
+I'd just like to make sure the right people get the right credit for their work that I used, so I have to read up some and make sure everyone gets the credit they deserve, ( and I need quality sleep my entire sleep schedule has been abominated since mixtrals drop.)
+I appreciate your understanding.
+- I have a bunch of other methods I have yet to try, and many of those methods required me making this model, and running the initial tests, so they are only going to get better from here, I appretiate feedback, thank you!

 ### Usage:
 - This model requires a specific chat template, as the training format was Guanaco this is what it looks like: